Hawkshead Hill

-Hawkshead Hill is a hamlet in the South Lakeland district, in the county of Cumbria, England.
+Hawkshead Hill is a hamlet in the Westmorland and Furness district, in the county of Cumbria, England.
 It is in the Lake District National Park.

 Location

 It is located on the B5285 road about a mile west of the village of Hawkshead and about four miles east of the large village of Coniston.
 It is a few miles away from Windermere, about 3 miles away from Coniston Water and about 3 miles away from the Old Man of Coniston.
 Almost directly to the south is Hawkshead Hill Park.